hackerb9/mktrans/README.md

     mktrans logo.png
     display logo-transparent.png

+## About -f <fuzz>

+*Fuzz* is how far off the background color can be (in percent).
+You usually won't have to change this.
+If fuzz is too high, parts of the foreground image will be missing.
+If fuzz is too low, parts of the background will not be removed.
+On certain images it may help to tweak the fuzz level to get good antialiasing.
+(Not losing too much of the edge, nor leaving any halos).

+## About -s (speedy)

-Side note: This creates an antialiased (blurred) alpha channel that is also eroded by half a pixel to avoid halos.
+This script creates an antialiased (blurred) alpha channel that is also eroded by half a pixel to avoid halos.
 Of course, ImageMagick's morphological operations don't (yet?) work at the subpixel level, so I'm blowing up the alpha channel to 200% before eroding.
 Since this